Clerx

 Clerx helps lawyers build a reliable intake and communication layer that works even when they are not available.

 Donna, the AI receptionist, answers calls around the clock, screens potential clients, schedules consultations intentionally, and syncs structured intake data into the firm’s existing systems.
+Where relevant, this can work alongside the tools firms already use through the broader Clerx integrations page, including legal software integrations like Lawcus.

 The result is a practice that runs smoothly without requiring constant presence.